bahmutov/talks/dependencies-best-practices-node.md

 ## Non-problem

-In a single repo, because it lack isolation, you might fix 1 bug, but it might interact with other parts and introduce 10 new bugs.
+In a single repo, because it lacks isolation, you might fix 1 bug, but it might interact with other parts and introduce 10 new bugs.

 ## Simple problem 1

-> package.json dependencies get out of sync with `node_modules`
+> package.json dependencies get out of
+> sync with `node_modules`

 Use [deps-ok](https://github.com/bahmutov/deps-ok) and
 [grunt-deps-ok](https://github.com/bahmutov/grunt-deps-ok).